galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-content/tutorial.md

 ## Keeping track of the changes

-Once you started to change something, we need to keep track of these changes with a version control system (VCS).
-We are using Git as VCS and GitHub as hosting service.
+You need to keep track of all your new changes with a version control system (VCS).
+To do so, you will use Git as VCS, and GitHub as your personal hosting service.

-This repository is developed collaboratively with more than 40 contributors.
-For the collaboration, we are using the [GitHub flow](https://guides.github.com/introduction/flow/), which is based on forks, branches and pull requests.
+This repository of tutorials is developed collaboratively among more than 40 contributors.
+Therefore, to ease the collaboration, we are using the [GitHub flow](https://guides.github.com/introduction/flow/) approach, which is based on forks, branches, and pull requests.
-We will explain GitHub flow later and show you now how to start keeping track of the changes:
+Let's start tracking your changes!

 > ### {% icon hands_on %} Hands-on: Start keeping track of the changes
 >